1fish2/BBQTimer/README.md

 A stopwatch with a twist (or two):

-1. A *lock screen widget* lets you access the stopwatch quickly, without unlocking your phone or tablet.
-(This requires Android 4.2 Jelly Bean or KitKat.)
+1. *lock screen notifications* (on Android Lollipop) for quick access without unlocking your phone or tablet and a *lock screen widget* (on Android Jelly Bean and KitKat).
-2. *Periodic alarms* remind you to check the food, however long it takes to cook.
-You get a count-down timer and a count-up stopwatch at the same time.
+2. *Periodic alarms* remind you to check the food -- however long it takes to cook.
+It's like a count-down timer and a count-up stopwatch at the same time.

 Of course it can time more things than cooking.